 - Sample cell

 The neutron source is the core component of the instrument.
-The sources which are commonly used are:
+The commonly used sources are:

 - Nuclear reactors